Jaseci-Labs/mtllm-evaluation/README.md

 - Overall Accuracy - The overall accuracy of the model on the problem set.
 - Time Taken to Solve the Problem - The time taken to solve the problem.
 - Readability of the Code - The readability of the code.
 (Human Evaluation)
 - Number of Lines - The number of lines in the written.
+(After Formatting)
 - Token Usage - The number of tokens used by the LLMs.
 - How Good it work good with different LLMs - The performance of the model on different LLMs.
     - OpenAI's GPT-3.5, GPT-4, GPT-4-turbo, GPT-4o